some-funAIP/EV-PMSM-Thermal-Dynamic-Model/README.md

 📝 Citation
 If you use these models or scripts in your academic work, please cite the original paper:
-Somefun, T. E., et al. (2026), Thermal and Dynamic Modelling of Permanent-Magnet Synchronous Motors (PMSM) Driven Electric Vehicle Powertrain with Dual-Loop Control Strategy.
-Frontier in Energy Research.
-DOI:
+Somefun TE and Longe OM (2026) Thermal and dynamic modelling of permanent-magnet synchronous motors (PMSM) driven electric vehicle powertrain with dual-loop control strategy.
+Front.
+Energy Res.
+14:1832111. doi: 10.3389/fenrg.2026.1832111

 ✉️ Contact:
 Dr. Tobiloba Emmanuel Somefun,